essipassoja/CompSec/Lab2_Network/README.md

 __What did you use as the search argument to cause an error?__

+'apple'

 __Why did it cause an error?__

+The input content had special characters in it, which are not escaped by the code, thus causing an error.

 __Paste here the command that the SQL server attempts to execute and replace the part(s) taken from the search field with the text "SEARCHRESULT".__

+SELECT * FROM Products WHERE ((name LIKE '%'apple'%' OR description LIKE '%'apple'%') AND deletedAt IS NULL) ORDER BY name

 ---